Welcome to The Wheel of Time: Take a magical first look at Amazon's new fantasy adaptation

 "I try to stick to the spine and the heart of the books, and bring that to the screen," Judkins says of his philosophy as showrunner.
 "If I can successfully do that, the story and the characters will sell themselves."

-A version of this story appears in the September issue of Entertainment Weekly, on newsstands Friday and available to order here.
+A version of this story appears in the September issue of Entertainment Weekly, on newsstands Friday.
 Don't forget to subscribe for more exclusive interviews and photos, only in EW.

 Based on the bestselling series of novels by Robert Jordan, this fantasy show follows the mystic Moiraine (Rosamund Pike) as she searches for the reincarnated messiah figure known as the Dragon Reborn, who can save the world from the Dark One